 Leaving chicken in the refrigerator for too long can cause it to spoil and is very harmful to health if consumed.
 Accordingly, raw and cooked chicken that begins to turn a grayish-green color is spoiled.
 Gray and green mold spots indicate bacterial growth.

-Also, if the chicken smells like ammonia, it has gone bad.
-However, this smell may be difficult to notice if the chicken has been marinated with marinades and spices.
+Additionally, if the chicken smells like ammonia, it has spoiled.
+However, this smell may be difficult to detect if the chicken has been marinated in marinades and spices.

 The texture of chicken also changes when it spoils.
 It will have a slimy texture.
-In this case, washing the meat will not kill the bacteria and can also spread the bacteria to other foods, utensils, and surfaces.
+In this case, washing the meat will not kill the bacteria and may spread the bacteria to other foods, utensils and surfaces.

 Risks of eating spoiled chicken

-Eating spoiled chicken can lead to food poisoning because it may have been contaminated with campylobacter, salmonella, etc.
+Eating spoiled chicken can lead to food poisoning as it may have been contaminated with campylobacter, salmonella, etc.

-Food poisoning can cause unpleasant symptoms, sometimes dangerous, causing high fever, chills, vomiting, diarrhea, dehydration, etc. In some cases, severe food poisoning can lead to death.
+Food poisoning can cause unpleasant, sometimes dangerous, symptoms including high fever, chills, vomiting, diarrhea, dehydration, etc. In some cases, severe food poisoning can lead to death.

 Source link